 Overall, when you look at the Rays' outfield, you're seeing one of the most impressive collections of pure athletic talent in all of baseball.

 Akinori Iwamura, the Rays' Japanese import, mans second base.
-He came over as a third baseman and played at the hot corner last year for Tampa, but slid over to second this season to make room for the aforementioned Mr. Longoria.
-Iwamura offers well-above-average offensive production for a second baseman, even if he's not hitting quite as well this year as he did last season.
+He came over as a third baseman, and played at the hot corner last year for Tampa, but slid over to second this season to make room for the aforementioned Mr. Longoria.
+Iwamura offers well above average offensive production for a second baseman, even if he's not hitting quite as well this year as he did last season.
 He gets the job done on defense, too; at the very least, he doesn't hurt his team in the field.

 At first, the Rays have a slugger by the name of Carlos Pena.
-Ladies and gentlemen, Carlos Pena is a beast.
+Ladies and Gentlemen, Carlos Pena is a beast.
 He hit 42 home runs last year, prompting the Rays to lock him up in a deal in the off-season, and even though he's struggled to the tune of a .212 batting average this season, he still has eight homers already.
-He's not a complete hitter like a Longoria, though.
+He's not a complete hitter like a Longoria though.
 Pena is purely a masher.
 In the middle of as talented a lineup as the one the Rays run out there, Pena is a force to be reckoned with.

 Probably the least-known member of the Rays' infield is their shortstop, Jason Bartlett.
 Bartlett was another piece of the trade that sent Delmon Young to Minnesota.
 He's a defensive specialist, who makes his living playing on the fast tracks of the American League domes.
-Bartlett offers modest offensive production but plays solid defense and provides the Rays a great deal of leadership and maturity in the clubhouse.
+Bartlett offers modest offensive production, but plays solid defense and offers the Rays a great deal of leadership and maturity in the clubhouse.

-At catcher, the Rays feature the talents of one Dioner Navarro, a switch hitter who's currently batting .387, with a .425 on-base percentage, in 75 at-bats for the year.
+At catcher, the Rays feature the talents of one Dioner Navarro, a switch hitter who's currently batting .387, with a .425 on-base percentage, in 75 at bats for the year.
 He's only 24 years old.
 I don't think I have to say much more.